EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 on hmtl we create a framework (aesthetic aspect)
 We check all methods and html

-for 06/05//2021:
+06/05//2021:
-look at the UML diagrams
+UML diagrams
+problem solved : when error because customer is already create, in customers.txt it rewrite the all customers

-list html, php ???????
+list html

 to do list:
-finish the login for customer (we just identify the pin code) maybe firstname,lastname Arrays/Collections show list of customers and option their balances show transaction history for specified account Commenting when error because customer is already create, in customers.txt it rewrite the all customers private or public functions test module relationship tuples
+finish the login for customer (we just identify the pin code) maybe firstname,lastname show list of customers and option their balances show transaction history for specified account Commenting private or public functions test module relationship tuples polymorphisme

-short report <1000 words

 link for flask:
 https://pythonspot.com/flask-web-forms/